VDAWorld: World Modelling via VLM-Directed Abstraction and Simulation: Introduction

-In this paper, we introduce \methodname{}, a novel framework for world modeling that moves away from direct pixel prediction and instead builds an explicit, structured world representation.
-Instead of predicting pixels, our primary goal is to distill a visually complex image into a tractable abstract representation, illustrated in Figure \ref{fig:teaser}.
-This representation intentionally discards physically irrelevant information (like fine-grained textures or static backgrounds) to create a structured world model optimized for simulation.
 Our framework achieves this through a Vision-Language Model (VLM) that acts as a central agent, orchestrating three core innovations (see Figure~\ref{fig:method}).
 First, the VLM acts as an intelligent tool-using agent to construct a grounded representation.
-It is equipped with a versatile suite of vision modules, including segmentation, 3D reconstruction, and primitive fitting, and autonomously decides which tools to deploy.
-This allows the representation to be grounded in the scene’s native dimensionality; for instance, applying the full 3D pipeline for spatial environments while recognizing that such tools are irrelevant for planar ones, such as Conway's Game of Life.
+It is equipped with a versatile suite of vision modules, including segmentation, 3D reconstruction, and 3D mesh and primitive fitting, and autonomously decides which tools to deploy.
+This allows the representation to be grounded in the scene’s native dimensionality; for instance, applying a full 3D pipeline for spatial environments while recognizing that such tools are irrelevant for planar ones, such as Conway's Game of Life.
 Second, the choice of representation and simulator is co-dependent and adaptive.
 The VLM jointly determines the type of abstraction and the most appropriate physics simulator to act upon it: a scene with blocks is abstracted into a rigid body model and paired with a rigid body solver, while one with water is represented as a particle system paired with a fluid dynamics engine.
-Finally, this structured world model enables \methodname{} to infer latent dynamics, predicting a scene's likely evolution from the image and caption alone based on visual cues and the description of the scene.
-Through comprehensive experiments, we show this combination of intelligent abstraction, adaptive simulation, and inferred dynamics results in a world model that significantly outperforms prior methods in producing high-quality, physically and logically plausible simulations across a wide range of scenarios.
+Finally, this structured world model enables \methodname{} to infer latent dynamics, predicting a scene's likely evolution from the image and caption alone based on visual cues and the description of the scene. \

+Through comprehensive experiments, we show this combination of intelligent abstraction, adaptive simulation, and inferred dynamics results in a world model that significantly outperforms prior methods in producing high-quality, physically and logically plausible simulations across a wide range of scenarios. \sig{ Unlike video models, the output of our method is natively controllable, amenable to user fine-grained interactions that are far beyond training data, e.g., updating the gravity in a scene. }